sashapronina/covid-rush/README.md

 # COVID Tetris 🧻

 A nostalgic Tetris game themed around the 2020 toilet paper rush during the COVID-19 pandemic.
 Clear lines to collect toilet paper rolls and see how long you can survive.
-But can you beat the Covid record, of 600 rolls?
+Can you beat the Covid record of collecting 600 rolls?

 ## 🎮 Play the Game